-359 Seminar in Principles and Practices of Physical Education Teaching.
-F, S. The seminar deals with perspectives and methods of teaching physical education.
-This course should be taken concurrently with Education 346: Directed Teaching, Before taking this course, students must be admitted into Directed Teaching by the Education and Physical Education Departments.
+359 Seminar in Principles and Practices of Physical Education Teaching, F.S.
+The seminar deals with perspectives and methods of teaching physical education.
+This course should be taken concurrently with Education 346: Directed Teaching.
+Before taking this course, students must be admitted into Directed Teaching by the Education and Physical Education Departments.
 Students must complete the physical education major prior to student teaching.
 Fifth year and transfer students with special needs may seek departmental authorization to do directed teaching during the first semester.
 Mr. M. Zuidema, Mr. J. Pettinga.

 380 Individual Competences.
-F, S, half course.
-This course offers opportunity for physical education majors and minors to develop the physical condition and skill necessary to be beginning teachers in physical education.
-It requires active participation and competence in a variety of physical education skills.
-Students should register for this course when they are admitted to a major or minor in the department and remain registered for it until they have completed the other departmental requirements.
+F. S. half course.
+This course offers opportunity for physical education and recreation majors and minors to develop the physical condition and skill necessary to be beginning teachers or leaders in physical education or recreation.
+Students are assessed on their skill competence in a variety of fitness and sport activities, and are required to complete fitness and sport classes in activities in which minimal skill competence is not demonstrated.
+Teaching, administrative, and professional building competences are also required.
+Students should register for this course with the instructor when they are admitted to a major or minor in the department and remain active until all the requirements are completed.
+The assessment inventory is given every fall.
 Mr. E. Douma.